The Best Light for Studying: 5 Tips

 For most students, studying is just a part of the learning process.
-However, studies have shown that using certain tactics in regard to lighting can actually make you more productive in your study sessions, as well as help with retaining more information.
-Here are a few tips on the best lighting for studying.
+However, studies have shown that using certain tactics in regard to lighting can actually make you more productive in your study sessions, as well as help you retain more information.
+Here are five top tips on how to create the best light for reading and studying.

 1. Use natural light.